Key stage 3

 Why study product design?

-To learn and develop practical skills in 3D construction, using materials such as wood, foam board, cardboard, tin, wire and clay.
-You will build up your creativity, planning, problem solving and evaluative skills throughout the course.
-You will be able to apply knowledge and skills during KS3 Resistant materials will support the development of designing and making 3D outcomes.
+To learn and develop practical skills in 3D construction using materials including wood, foam board, cardboard, tin, wire and clay.
+Students will build up their creativity, planning, problem-solving and evaluative skills throughout the course.
+Students will be able to apply knowledge and skills during key stage 3 resistant materials to support the development of designing and making 3D outcomes.

 What will I learn?